Lecrapouille/MyMakefile/README.md

 # MyMakefile

-`MyMakefile` is a central build system based on GNU Makefile for compiling my GitHub C/C++ projects for Linux and Mac OS X (any maybe for Windows but I cannot test it **help wanted**).
-It allows me to reduce the size of my Makefiles by avoiding duplicating the same boring code over all my projects and therefore to update all my Makefiles in once.
-If for your own project, you are not interested in CMake and need to maintain a small makefile, you may be interested in this project.
+[MyMakefile](https://github.com/Lecrapouille/MyMakefile) is a central build system based on GNU Makefile for compiling my GitHub C++ projects for Linux and normally to Mac OS X. it does not support Windows architecture because I have no access to it. `MyMakefile` allows me to reduce the size of my Makefiles by avoiding duplicating the same boring code over all my projects and therefore to update all my Makefiles in once.
+In the case, for your personal project, you are not interested by CMake or bored to Makefile syntax, you may be interested in this project.
+Two choices:
-Two choices: -- simply copy/paste it inside your project -- or, better, use it as a git submodule (to follow my evolutions).
+* simply copy/paste it inside your project
+* or better, use it as a git submodule to follow my evolutions.

-Here, my personal projects using this repo as a git submodule:
+Here, the list of my personal projects using this repo as a git submodule:

 * https://github.com/Lecrapouille/SimTaDyn
 * https://github.com/Lecrapouille/SimForth